 Definition of a Billing Cycle

-So what exactly is a billing cycle?
-Let’s define our terms: A billing cycle is the length of time from one billing statement closing date to the next.
+A billing cycle on a credit card is the length of time from one billing statement closing date to the next.
 The exact number of days in a billing cycle may vary, but they usually last from 28 to 31 days.
-Also known as a billing period, this concept can apply to a variety of financial products, such as credit cards and personal loans.

 Credit cards usually have monthly billing cycles and require cardholders to make payments every month.
 Billing periods must end on the same day of every month, such as on the last calendar day.

-Put another way, the Consumer Financial Protection Bureau states that each billing cycle should be equal.
+The Consumer Financial Protection Bureau states that each billing cycle should be equal.
 “Equal” in this case means each billing period must not vary more than four days from its usual length.
 So your credit card bill has a rhythm to it; you can depend upon it being ready at pretty much the same time (give or take a few days) every month.
+That way you can plan ahead to have enough money in your checking account to cover it.

 How Does a Credit Card Billing Cycle Work?

-Now that you know what a billing cycle for a credit card is, let’s dig into how they function.
-As mentioned in the previous section, credit card billing cycles coincide with a certain day of the month.
-During each billing cycle, new transactions are added to your billing statement, whether for that salad to-go that you had for lunch or that unexpected dental bill.
+Credit card billing cycles coincide with a certain day of the month.
+During each billing cycle, new transactions are added to your billing statement.
 Your swipes, taps, online purchases, and credits are all being tracked and compiled.
-(It’s not that different from, say, your bank billing cycle and statement, or a monthly utility bill.)

 Then, at the end of the billing cycle, the card issuer will send you a credit card statement, either electronically or by mail.
 Whether you receive a paper or electronic statement depends upon whether you opt into paperless billing.
-It’s important to note the due date and make a payment by that date to avoid incurring late fees on top of those already high credit card interest rates.
+It’s important to note the due date and make a payment of at least the minimum amount due by that date to avoid incurring late fees on top of those typically high credit card interest rates.

 Fortunately, credit card billing cycles often come with a grace period, which is a time between the end of the billing period and the due date.
 You won’t be charged interest during this time.
 By law, credit card companies must deliver your statement to you at least 21 days before the payment due date.